The refrigerator was speaking to me. Clean me!!

 I know that I can’t really plan too much in the future or count on it.
 The future is uncertain.
 I can plan to be smart about choices, like continuing to earn money at work and make healthy life choices like eating well and exercising, but I can not live in the future either.

-I do embrace the day.
-I try to live in the present and find those great moments that make me smile all day long.
+So that leaves living in the present.
+Making the most of each day.
+Not every day is a fabulous trip to Thailand so we need to find amazing moments every day that make us smile.
 I would feel guilty as a widow saying that I am happy – but I can find moments that bring me joy and that is important.

 So, I came home from my visit in Florida and I am feeling refreshed.